My apologies for the lateness. I had to head out of town for work; and then I fell ill over the weekend

 Full Writeup from the Horrible 100: Went of this past Sunday the 9th with 19 riders who showed up to brave the rainy conditions.

 Timeout!
 Wishing to revise the bland design of my personal page.
-Insights regarding the pro look at https://titantransline.com?
-Unquestionably an excellent heavy haul trucking company if ever looking within the whole Ontario region.
+Insights regarding the pro look at https://trelawnydental.com?
+Unquestionably a terrific Meadowvale based dentist that cares if ever looking within the whole Ontario region.
 Value your opinions.
 With thanks!

 As is usual we kicked off as early as possible and got started just past 6am.
 The rain came down and was there all day long.
 The trails we're wet, but completely rideable.
 Thankfully it was a predominately warm day.

 The first loop (of 3) had us riding up East Hill right away and into Hi-Tor for some fun fire-road climbing then descending down and hitting the 2nd major climb of the route (Burke Hill).
 We hit the new section of single track across the top and then, Hanggi ended up needing to replace his der hanger.
 While he repaired that our group ended up re gathering and riding out across Pulver and onto the Italy Valley descent.
 Taylor and Chad had ridden thru and I bridged up to them on the descent.
 We hit the road together prior to the Wood Hill Climb we're Taylor and I picked our way up the thru the loose rocky sections while it down-poured on us.
 We decided to roll on from that point and we pretty much rode together for the remainder of the day.
 Thru the Orange trail in Hi-Tor and down the DEC. descent was all that was left at this point.
 The roots in Hi-Tor proved to be pretty damn tricky but negotiable.
 I was afraid that the DEC descent was going to be super slick due to all the shale rocks being wet, but it was a tree root that took me out about a third of the way down.